Overview

 With VS Code, Fork or Git:

-• stage the README*.md files
+- stage the

-• commit with the following message: README: preliminary content
+files - commit with the following message: README: preliminary content

 Add README-MAINTAINER[-XPACK].md

-Create or copy/paste from a similar project, or from the template available in the build-helper-xpack project.
+Create or copy/paste from a similar project, or from the template available

-For 3rd party projects, suffix the name with -XPACK.
+For 3rd party projects, suffix the name with -XPACK

 With VS Code, Fork or Git:

-• stage the README-MAINTAINER.md files
+- stage the

-• commit with the following message: README-MAINTAINER: preliminary content
+files - commit with the following message: README-MAINTAINER: preliminary content

 Add a CHANGELOG[-XPACK].md file